spotinst/help/src/docs/administration/notification-center/event-policies/README.md

 - Notification mediums such as Slack, email, and SNS
 - Users and stakeholders to be notified

+You can create policies for: <font color="#FC01CC">{what else is needed here? what's the type used for and what are the ramifications of what I select}</font>
+* Compute
+* Security
+* Ocean CD

 You can access event policies:

 1. In the Spot console, click the user icon <img height="14" src="https://github.com/spotinst/help/src/docs/administration/_media/usericon.png">  > **Settings**.